sweverett/Balrog-GalSim/README.md

 python balrog_injection.py configs/bal_config.yaml inputs/{ngmix-input-cat.fits} inputs/tilelist.csv \ inputs/Y3A2_COADDTILE_GEOM.fits -t inputs/tiles -o outputs/
 ```

+## Balrog Config

+The global balrog config file is very similar to yaml config files used for GalSim.
+Check out the [GalSim demo page](https://github.com/GalSim-developers/GalSim/wiki/Tutorials) for lots of examples of how to use the yaml files and how they are translated to python scripts.
+The important parts are summarized in the comments of the example config [bal_config.yaml](https://github.com/sweverett/Balrog-GalSim/blob/master/config/bal_config.yaml).

+However, note that a Balrog config will **not** run successfully if called by the `galsim` executable; it only houses the global simulation variables while the individual chip injections parameters are set during the `balrog_injection.py` script.
+Each tile produces its own complete multi-output yaml config file that is sent to `galsim` at the end of processing.

+There are a few config inputs specific to the `image` field of Balrog configs that are worth highlighting here:
+* `n_galaxies`: The total number of galaxies to be injected per DES tile.
+* `gal_density`: The *final* injected Balrog galaxy density in the tile field.
+* `n_realizations`: The total number of injection realizations used to reach the desired galaxy count or density.

+Two things to note: (1) **Only one** of `n_galaxies` or `gal_density` is allowed as an input; not both!
+(2) Either input should give the desired **final** count or density.
+The script will calculate the injection number per realization given the input and the total number of realizations to be computed.

 ## Contributors

 * Spencer Everett (contact at sweveret@ucsc.edu)